Trump Suspended From Facebook For 2 Years

 The board took particular aim at the "newsworthiness" exemption, put in place in 2016.
 It said the company should do a better job of explaining the policy and when it's applied to "influential users," including politicians.

-Facebook said on Friday it has applied this policy to Trump's account once: on an August 2019 video from a rally, when Trump singled out a member of the crowd.
+Facebook said on Friday that it has applied this policy to Trump's account once: on an August 2019 video from a rally at which Trump singled out a member of the crowd.

 It also laid out a new policy for how it will handle public figures' accounts "during civil unrest" — the rules it is applying to Trump.